Spotting the stages of burnout before they escalate

 Make sure employees know what’s expected of them.
 When they achieve those expectations, recognize it.

-Preventing burnout is good business
+Preventing stages of burnout is good business